JMan7777/Mitsubishi-Aircon-SmartThings/README.md

 # !!!
-THIS PROJECT AND IT'S WEBSITE ARE STILL WORK IN PROGRESS.
-DO NOT USE IT YET !!!
+THIS PROJECT AND IT'S WEBSITE ARE STILL WORK IN PROGRESS !!!

 # Mitsubishi-Aircon-SmartThings
 Arduino sketch (.ino) and SmartThings device handler to control Mitsubishi air conditioners via Samsung SmartThings.